 Both internal and external forces propelled the Ville towards becoming a self-contained Black community.
 In 1911 restrictive housing covenants popped up in various districts forbidding the sale or lease of residential properties to African Americans.
 The Ville did not have such covenants, which made it a magnet for African Americans.
 Annie Turnbo Pope Malone established Poro College, beauty products manufacturing plant and beauty school in the Ville in 1917.
 It employed nearly 200 African Americans.
 In 1918 and 1925, the neighborhood established an elementary school and middle school, which gave it distinction as one of the few Black communities in the region where African American students could graduate from Kindergarten to 12th grade.

-In an odd twist, the US Supreme Court striking down restrictive covenants in 1948 signaled the coming end to its heyday.
-Freeways allowed European Americans to move further into the suburbs, while the court decision allowed African Americans to move into their newer houses and bigger yards at the outskirts of the city.
-Thus, desegregation made it easier for The Ville residents to move to Penrose, Fairgrounds-O’Fallon Park and other districts.
+In an odd twist, the U.S. Supreme Court striking down restrictive covenants in 1948 was both good and bad in the context of other mega-developments.
+Freeways allowed European Americans to move further into the suburbs, yet commute to work & play downtown.
+The downside was freeways destroyed neighborhoods and depressed remaining home values near them in the city.
+That federal court decision allowed African Americans to move into newer houses with bigger yards at the outskirts of the city, like to Penrose, Fairgrounds-O’Fallon Park.
 Between 1950 and 1970, the district’s population declined by nearly 40%.
 With such a drop due to “White & Black Flight”, the Ville businesses struggled.
 Even Phillips Hospital headed for a controversial closing in 1979 despite heroic efforts to keep it open.